theagentic/agentOS/README.md

 <h2>Hi there👋, Welcome to the World of AI Agents </h2>

+<p>Hello Developers!!👨‍💻<br>
-<p>Hello Developers!!👨‍💻<br> AgentOS is a modular voice assistant platform with pluggable specialized agents and natural language understanding.
-Join us in building the future of AI automation!</p>
+   AgentOS is a modular voice assistant platform with pluggable specialized agents and natural language understanding.
+Join us in shaping the future of AI automation!</p>

 <div id="top"></div>
 <!--line-->